DDDEastMidlandsLimited/dddem-blog/_posts/2019-04-13-planning-structure-post.md

 ---

 If you prefer boxes and lines, the bullet points of ideas can translate into a flow diagram.
 Does it make sense to go from one point to another?
 Do you need to consider transition, and how will you transition between these points?
-Is there a clear start and finish and, if not, how can you make it feel finished at the end?
+Is there a clear start and finish and if not, how can you make it feel finished at the end?

-Each box can then be translated into a key point, a slide, or both.
+Each box can then be translated into a key point, a slide or both.

 <br/>